 Of course, the character of each room is defined by those living in it.
 Everyone has an opportunity to request rooms with their best friends or to try out living with new roommates every semester.

 The DormitoryYou probably noticed that the personal rooms did not have beds in them.
 Instead, we have all the beds arranged neatly in the attic.
 This sleeping arrangement is another holdover from our days as a naval fraternity.
-Everyone living here is assigned a bed.
+Everyone living here chooses a bed.
 We've got a one-body-per-bed rule, and we take care to keep this room quiet and dark.

 We often get questions about this room.
 We find, however, that this arrangement has many advantages over having separate bedrooms.
 It is kept dark and quiet at all hours because it's only used for sleeping.
 One can go up to the dorm to take a nap in the middle of the day or turn in early the night before a big test without being disturbed by roommates making noise or trying to study.

-Rather than using a traditional alarm clocks, which would wake up everyone else too, we either sign up for wake-ups or use silent alarms.
-Wake-ups are performed by designated house members from 7am to 8:30am on weekdays.
+Rather than using traditional alarm clocks, which would wake up everyone else too, we either sign up for wake-ups or use silent alarms.
+Wake-ups are performed by designated house members from 7:30am to 8:30am on weekdays.
 These folks will make sure you get out of bed in time for class.
 A silent alarm goes under your pillow and shakes, rather than rings, at the appointed hour.